vanshg2/Movie-Recommendation-Review-Sentiment-Analyzer/README.md

 # Movie-Recommendation-Review-Sentiment-Analyzer
-A movie recommendation system that combines content-based filtering with sentiment analysis of user reviews.
-Built using Python and Streamlit, the application integrates TMDB and YouTube APIs to deliver intelligent movie discovery with explainable recommendations, trailers, cast exploration, and review sentiment insights.
+The Movie Recommendation & Review Sentiment Analyzer is an end-to-end, AI-powered movie discovery platform designed to provide intelligent, transparent, and user-centric recommendations.
+The system leverages content-based machine learning techniques to recommend movies and applies NLP-based sentiment analysis to analyze user reviews, offering deeper insight into audience opinions.
+The application follows a Netflix-style UI layout and integrates multiple external APIs to enrich the user experience with trailers, cast details, and actor-centric navigation.